gvwilson/sensibleadventures/shapers/shapers.md

 permalink: /shapers-and-bots/
 ---

-*Shapers and Bots* is a role-playing game for children 8 and older inspired by *Dungeons & Dragons*, *Avatar: The Last Airbender*, and every cartoon animal that ever walked upright and wore.
+*Shapers and Bots* is a role-playing game for children 8 and older inspired by *Dungeons & Dragons*, *Avatar: The Last Airbender*, and every cartoon animal that ever walked upright and wore clothes.
 The rules focus on storytelling rather than realism: dice rolls are kept simple, and there are no complicated tables showing how much damage a broadsword does compared to a katana.

 ## Background